DavidH-dev93/moderntax-challenge/README.md

 ```

 If no starter boxes have been generated, then the message `PLEASE GENERATE STARTER BOXES FIRST` should be displayed.

+The Boxer class has some skeleton methods you can use to get started, and operates on the output of the CsvParser class.
+We've provided a skeleton BoxPrinter class that you can use to get started printing the output for a set of refill boxes.

 **Scheduling**